walidjaved/Purple-Team-Attack-Detection-Lab/README.md

       </tr>
   </table>

   <p>Kali is a popular and powerful operating system built on Linux.
 It is primarily used for penetration testing offering a plethora of tools built right in to the operating system.
-I will use this machine as the "attacker" machine to simulate real attacks like any enterprise could face in the real world.</p>
+I will use this machine as the "attacker" machine to simulate actual attacks like any enterprise could face in the real world.</p>

   <h4>Machine 2: Victim</h4>